Mats Zuccarello

-Mats André Zuccarello Aasen (born 1 September 1987) is a Norwegian professional ice hockey winger for the Minnesota Wild of the National Hockey League (NHL).
-He has also played for the New York Rangers and Dallas Stars.
+Mats André Zuccarello Aasen (born 1 September 1987) is a Norwegian professional ice hockey player who is a winger for the Los Angeles Kings of the National Hockey League (NHL).
+He has also played for the New York Rangers, Dallas Stars, and Minnesota Wild.
 Prior to joining the NHL, Zuccarello previously played for Modo Hockey in the Swedish Elite League.
 In 2010, he won the Guldhjälmen (Golden Helmet), awarded annually to the most valuable player in the Swedish Hockey League.
-He is one of nine Norwegian players to have played in the NHL, and is regarded as the best to have played in the league.
+He is one of nine Norwegian players to have played in the NHL, and some regard him as one of the best Norwegians to have played in the league.

 Early life

 Zuccarello grew up in the suburbs of Løren in Oslo and began playing hockey at age five.
 After several years at Hasle-Løren, he began playing for Vålerenga, where he stayed until the end of lower secondary school.
 By that time, he had been scouted by Frisk Asker, which offered him a scholarship at the Norwegian College of Elite Sport, which he accepted.

 Zuccarello is of Italian descent from his mother's side.
 He has a younger brother, Fabian, who plays in the Norwegian First Division, and a step brother, Robin Dahlstrøm, who played in both Sweden and Norway before retiring in 2021.